ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

     That property is "typeless," so it will need to be cast, in order to be useful in the future.

     It is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
-It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing any Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
+It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing the Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
 I like my SDKs to hide as much stuff as possible.

     It should also be noted that this is a **strong** reference.
 This is important.
 The `CB`*`XXX`*`Manager` instance needs to be kept around, after instantiation.